mdogucu/Missing-Data-in-R-talk/README.md

 # Handling Missing Data in R

-Talk to be given at various places by Mine Dogucu and Sunwoo Ha
+Talk by Mine Dogucu and Sunwoo Ha